blurrycontour/zuul-gerrit/doc/source/configuration.rst

 The above would stream the logs for the build identified by `UUID`.

-Finger gateway servers need to be able to connect to the Gearman server (usually the scheduler host), as well as the console streaming port on the executors (usually 7900).
+Finger gateway servers need to be able to connect to the ZooKeeper cluster, as well as the console streaming port on the executors (usually 7900).

 Finger gateways are optional.
 They may be run for either or both of the following purposes: